Tropical Indigenous Ethnobotany Centre (TIEC)

-The Centre partnership is to empower Indigenous people to renew and strengthen their cultural knowledge and practices about plants.
+The TIEC aims to empower Indigenous people to renew and strengthen their cultural knowledge and practices about plants.
 Many Traditional Owners believe that keeping their knowledge alive and passing it on to the next generation is very important.
-The centre will support Traditional Owner information sharing, practice and collaboration, and also support keeping plant collections and data for Traditional Owners through shared protocols and agreements.
+The TIEC will support Traditional Owner information sharing, practice and collaboration, and also support keeping plant collections and data for Traditional Owners through shared protocols and agreements.

 Supporting Indigenous decision-making about plants and plant knowledge